gvido-berzins/blog.syberu.xyz/blog/content/articles/Write-ups/cyber-shock-ctf-2022.md

 ##### Solution

-After logging in via SSH current file had to be closed down in the Vim editor (everyone loves Vim), then flag.txt was found in the ../schoolwork path.
+After logging in via SSH, the current file had to be closed in the Vim editor (everyone loves Vim), then `flag.txt` was found in the `../schoolwork` path.

 ##### Steps

-1. From Kali GUI - ssh billy@env263.target03 –p2223.
+In the terminal execute `ssh billy@env263.target03 –p2223`.

 ![Vim editor](../../images/stuck-vim.png){: .image-process-crisp}

-2. To exit, edit current file in a new buffer - write in Vim editor `:e .`.
+It was not as simple to exit with typing `:q!`, only by using the vim file explorer with command `:e .` it was possible to afterwards exit `vim`.

-3. Locate /home/billy/schoolwork path and open flag.txt file through nano text editor, copy the text as the final output answer (flag - `ctftech{hardest-challenge}`).
+Located the flag in `/home/billy/schoolwork` and used `nano` to view the contents of the file and found the flag: `ctftech{hardest-challenge}`.

 #### FRIDGE